-Oil prices steady amid worries of severe economic slowdown
+Oil prices hit by worries of sharp economic slowdown

-LONDON (Reuters) - Oil prices were steady on Monday, with concerns of a sharp economic slowdown competing with support from tighter supply due to OPEC’s production cutbacks and U.S. sanctions on Iran and Venezuela.
+LONDON (Reuters) - Oil prices slipped on Monday, with concerns of a sharp economic slowdown overshadowing support from tighter supply due to OPEC’s production cuts and U.S. sanctions on Iran and Venezuela.

-Both crude oil price benchmarks closed down on the week since briefly hitting their highest since November 2018.
+Both crude oil price benchmarks closed down last week after briefly hitting their highest since November 2018.

+“Oil remains in a tug-of-war between fundamentals and a fickle sentiment in the global financial markets,” said Vandana Hari of consultancy Vanda Insights.

-Concerns about a potential U.S. recession emerged Friday after cautious remarks by the U.S. Federal Reserve caused 10-year treasury yields to slip below the three-month rate for the first time since 2007.
+Concerns about a potential U.S. recession emerged on Friday after cautious remarks by the U.S. Federal Reserve caused 10-year treasury yields to slip below the three-month rate for the first time since 2007.

-Historically, an inverted yield curve - where long-term rates fall below short-term - has signaled an upcoming recession.
+Historically, an inverted yield curve - where long-term rates fall below short-term ones - has signaled an upcoming recession, and world stocks hit a 12-day trough on Monday.

-“Oil prices are under pressure due to a combination of recession fears and gloomy market sentiment,” Commerzbank said.

-“Oil market-specific reports, which point to tighter supply, are preventing prices from falling any more sharply,” the bank added, noting a decline in U.S. crude stocks and expenditure by U.S. shale firms.

-Bullish sentiment helped drive benchmarks to last week’s highs but may soon lead to a correction.
+Bullish sentiment helped drive benchmarks to last week’s highs, but that move could now leave them vulnerable to a correction.

 “Speculators increased their net long in ICE Brent by 15,934 lots over the last reporting week, to leave them with a net long of 308,606 lots ... the largest position since late October,” ING said in a note.